PixMusicaX/Pixelify/README.md

 - Google Bootanimation

 ### Installation
-- Recommend to use magisk v24 or above from Pixelify v2
+- Recommended to use magisk v24 or above from Pixelify v2
-- If Volume keys are working then ignore no_vk files otherwise check Installation without Volume Keys
+- **If Volume keys are working then ignore no_vk files otherwise check Installation without Volume Keys**
 - Enable zygisk
 - Flash Module
 - Enjoy